volcano-sh/devices/README.md

 $ kubectl create -f volcano-device-plugin.yml
 ```

+**Note** that volcano device plugin can be configured.
+For example, it can specify gpu strategy by adding in the yaml file ''args: ["--gpu-strategy=number"]'' under ''image: volcanosh/volcano-device-plugin''.
+More configuration can be found at [volcano device plugin configuration](https://github.com/volcano-sh/devices/blob/master/doc/config.md).

 ### Running GPU Sharing Jobs

 NVIDIA GPUs can now be shared via container level resource requirements using the resource name volcano.sh/gpu-memory:

+The node resource capability and allocatable metadata will show volcano.sh/gpu-number, but user **can not** specify this resource name at the container level.
+This is because the device-plugin patches volcano.sh/gpu-number to show the total number of gpus, which is only used for volcano scheduler to calculate the memory for each gpu.
+GPU number in this mode is not registered in kubelet and does not have health-check on it.

 ```yaml
 apiVersion: v1
 kind: Pod